.cz and 0.2.4.e164.arpa line WHOIS manual

-Registrant, admin-c, temp-c and tech-c are all of the same type - the contact.
-The tree is rooted at the domain object and the dependency links run from there to registrar.
-When displaying information about an object all objects which are referenced in that object are displayed too and so on recursivelly.
-There is one exception to this rule and it is the registrar object which is not displayed unless it is a primary subject of user's query.
-The next table summarizes what we get for objects if we ask for certain type of object by its primary key.
+Registrant, admin-c and tech-c are all of the same type – a contact.
+The tree is rooted at the domain object and the dependency links run from there to the registrar.
+When displaying information about an object, all the objects referenced in that object are displayed too and so on recursively.
+There is one exception to this rule: the registrar object which is not displayed unless it is a primary subject of a user's query.
+The next table summarizes the responses returned for the given objects when asked for certain type of object by its primary key.

 Usage: whois [options] [[type] value]

-If the server encounters option that it does not understand, it prints a help message which starts by comments and returns no data.
-The following options are accepted by server, it is more-or-less a small subset of options accepted by RIPE whois server.
+If the server encounters an option that it does not understand, it prints a help message which starts by comments and returns no data.
+The following options are accepted by server – a small subset of options accepted by RIPE whois server.

 |-r||Switch off recursion.
 Only the object which is primary target of query is returned.|